-After Heartbreaking WNBA Finals Loss To Mystics, What’s Next For CT Sun?
+NESN

 So, what’s next?

-Five of the Sun’s 12 players will play overseas during the offseason, per Winsidr: Jonquel Jones, Alyssa Thomas, Courtney Williams, Brionna Jones and Natisha Hiedeman.
+Five of the Sun’s 12 players will play overseas during the offseason including, per Winsidr: Jonquel Jones, Alyssa Thomas, Courtney Williams, Brionna Jones and Natisha Hiedeman.
 There will be little rest for those five, who will return to the United States just in time to prepare for the upcoming season.

 And after a heartbreaking loss in this year’s Finals, there’s no doubt the Sun will try to return in 2020.
 They wouldn’t be the first team to do so lately, either.
 The Mystics, who defeated the Sun in this year’s Finals, have made it to the final round two years in a row.
-The Minnesota Lynx reached the Finals three years in a row (2015 to 2017), claiming the title twice in that span.
+The Minnesota Lynx reached the Finals three years in a row (2015-17), claiming the title twice in that span.

 So, it certainly isn’t impossible for the Sun to achieve.
 But all that, of course, depends on the team’s contract situation.